MohammadHajMahmoud/GSG-first-sprint/README.md

 ## Guidelines

-To make the most of this challenge, I've set some guidelines for myself:
+To make the most of this challenge, i'll be following these procedures:

 - **Stay Committed:** I will stay committed to the 20-day challenge, no matter how tough it gets.